 Implementing READ operation

-In the earlier step, we tried to create a blog post.
+In the earlier step, we created blog posts.
 In this step, we'll implement a read operation and make a call to read blog posts.
 We'll write two service methods, one for reading a single post and another for multiple posts.

 What you need